-The MCO is required to maintain a Medical Loss Ratio (MLR) of at least 85 (eighty five) percent during the calendar year reporting period for the Mountain Health Trust and West Virginia Health Bridge programs.
-The Department will calculate MLR for each MCO program using the methodology as described in Exhibit I of this Contract. .
+The MCO is required to maintain a Medical Loss Ratio (MLR) of at least 85 (eighty five) percent during the fiscal year reporting period for the Mountain Health Trust and West Virginia Health

+Bridge programs.
+The Department will calculate MLR for each MCO program using the methodology as described in Appendix I of this Contract.

-If the MCO reports a MLR of less than 85 percent for any MCO program, the MCO must pay a program rebate to the Department using the methodology, time and form described in Attachment I of this Contract.
+If the MCO reports a MLR of less than 85 percent for the Mountain Trust Health program, the MCO must pay a program a remedy to the Department using the methodology, time and form described in Appendix I of this Contract.